-Being one of the most fascinating cities in Europe, Vienna is known for its culture, style, architecture, and art of course.
-Located on the banks of the Danube river, the city brings the perfect opportunity for you to explore architectural gems and much more.
-And in winter, Vienna looks its beauty best.
+Vienna is one of the most fascinating cities in Europe.
+It is known for its culture, style, architecture, and art of course.
+Located on the banks of the Danube river, the city lets you explore architectural gems and much more.
+And in winter, Vienna remains at its best during the winter.
 This list here is all you need to plan to explore the best places to visit In Vienna.

-Better known as the Imperial Palace, the Hofburg used to be the seat of power of the rulers during the Habsburg regime.
+Better known as the Imperial Palace, the Hofburg used to be the abode of the Habsburg rulers.
 Today it serves as the residence of the President of Austria.
 Adorned with cafes, restaurants, and parks, this place transports you to a piece of history.
 You will find the famous Spanish Riding School here as well.
-Shall you be interested in digging dip into the history, visit the museums and the congress center here is among the best things to do in Vienna.
+Want to dig dip into the history?
+Visit the museums and the congress center in Vienna.

 Vienna City Hall